-So, how do you not miss anything which will be unprofitable or even detrimental to your financial state?
-The answer is quite obvious – you need to clearly see project’s requirements and goals.
+So, how not to miss anything unprofitable or even detrimental to your financial state?
+The answer is quite obvious – you need to see project’s requirements and goals clearly.
 A separate team or company’s own human resources are employed for that matter.
-After having thoroughly analyzed the market, modern technologies, and individual client preferences/requirements, you will come to an all-round vision of the future solution, answering, at the same time, such questions as:
+After thoroughly analyzing the market, technology, and project requirements, you will come to an all-round vision of the future solution, answering, at the same time, such questions as:

 - How sensible will it be for my business?